Darelife/OS-notes/Locks.md

 ```
 ### Compare And Swap (CAS)

 It has 3 arguments, address of the variable, the expected old value, and the new value.
-If the old value is the expected one, it will write the new one, and will return true, else it won't write and will return false.
+If the old value is the expected one, it will write the new one, and will return the old value.

 ```c
 void lock(lock_t *lock) {